 Reasons why we are opposed to the recreational hunting of all native birds:

-Birds SA are not satisfied with the current surveying system, there is a lack of independent surveys and monitoring of Waterfowl in the SAMDB, with the exception of the excellent Arial Eastern Australian Wetlands Surveys conducted by Kingsford and Co. annually, but their reports appear to be ignored in the hunting quota assessment each year.
+Birds SA are not satisfied with the current surveying system.
+There is a lack of independent surveys and monitoring of waterfowl in the South Australian Murray-Darling Basin, with the exception of the excellent Arial Survey of Wetland Birds in Eastern Australian conducted by Richard Kingsford et al. (The University of New South Wales) annually, but their reports appear to be ignored in the hunting quota assessment each year.

 Birds SA also feel that scientific protocol is not being followed adequately in the annual setting of hunting regulations, when it’s very clear that 5 of the 6 duck species targeted by hunters are in serious ongoing decline.